hamishmaritz/MyLearnings/README.md

 * **Difference between Polymorphism and Abstraction?**

 Inheritance and polymorphism are related.
 Polymorphism means that a class acts as itself and as its superclass.
 Inheritance is part of that.

+* **What is the difference between procedural and object-oriented programming?**

+Procedural programming is based upon the modular approach in which the larger programs are broken into procedures.
+Each procedure is a set of instructions that are executed one after another.
+On the other hand, OOP is based upon objects.
+An object consists of various elements, such as methods and variables.

+* **Can you inherit private members of a class?**

+No, you cannot inherit private members of a class because private members are accessible only to that class and not outside that class.

+* **Why is the virtual keyword used in code?**

+The virtual keyword is used while defining a class to specify that the methods and the properties of that class can be overridden in derived classes.

+* **What is the difference between a class and a structure?**

+**Class**

+* A Class is a reference type
+* Classes Support Inheritance
+* Class Can Contain Constructors

+**Struct**

+* A Struct is a value type
+* In a struct, memory is allocated on the stack
+* Structs do not support inheritance
+* Structs do not require constructors

 Constructors
 -----------------